erdeszt/software-foundations/README.md

-# Software foundations book in idris
+# Software foundations book in idris & coq(on the coq branch)